willfrew/node-random-org/README.md

     // The length of each string you'd like generated.
   characters: String,
     // The set of characters allowed to appear in the generated strings (maximum length: 80).
-    // Note: As far as I can tell, Unicode characters are unsupported and result in a Parse Error.
+    // Unicode characters are supported.

   /* Optional */
   replacement: Boolean